API Reference

 Rate Limiter

-In-memory token bucket rate limiter.
-Limits requests per client IP address and returns 429 Too Many Requests when exceeded:
+Sliding-window rate limiter (fixed-window with the Redis backends).
+Limits requests per client IP address — or per anything, via key= — and returns 429 Too Many Requests when exceeded:

 from responder.ext.ratelimit import RateLimiter